m0rtyn/csv-reader/README.md

 - [x] Submit button sends them to the API endpoint.

 ### Second release
+- [x] Add a Readme file with the instructions on how to set up and start your website.
 - [ ] Count of users stored in the file each file.
 - [ ] Add an option to remove any file from the list.
 - [ ] Show the average age of all the users.

+### Third release
 - [ ] Show a loading state while the API request is in progress.
 - [ ] If the API call succeeds - show a success message and clear all uploaded files.
 - [ ] If the API call fails - show an error message and let the user retry manually.

 ### Rest releases
-- [ ] Add a Readme file with the instructions on how to set up and start your website.
 - [ ] If the API call fails - retry 3 times automatically.
 If all the retries fail - show an error message and let the user retry manually.
 - [ ] Add a separate tab that shows API calls logs - failed/succeeded, user count, timestamp
 - [ ] Use any component UI library that you like